keras-team/keras/README.md

 to a backend-agnostic implementation in just a few minutes.

-In addition, Keras models can consume datasets in any format, regardless of the backend you're using: you can train your models with your existing tf.data.Dataset pipelines or Torch DataLoaders.
+In addition, Keras models can consume datasets in any format, regardless of the backend you're using: you can train your models with your existing `tf.data.Dataset` pipelines or PyTorch `DataLoaders`.

 ## Why use Keras Core?